 Gadium et Spes 24, Vatican II’s Constitution on the Church in the Modern World, says this: God is Trinity, a communion of persons who pour themselves out in love to one another from all eternity.
 If we human beings are made in the image and likeness of God, then we are clearly designed for love.
 In fact, we really can’t find ourselves without giving ourselves in love sincerely and completely.

-That’s also the central point of the second story of Creation in the Book of Genesis.
+That’s also the central point of the second story of Creation in the Book of Genesis, chapter 2.
 It depicts Adam in paradise, surrounded by splendor and comfort, but nevertheless unfulfilled.
 God therefore creates the animals as companions.
 He can enjoy their company and be their loving master.
 But he cannot have communion, true fellowship, with them.

 Marriage as Total Self-Giving